 11.1 These Online Services are available for the enquiries and transactions specified by us from time to time.

 11.2 You will only be able to use these Online Services to access accounts when you are:

 - the account holder and sole signatory, or

 - authorised to act alone where there is more than one signatory.

 11.3 Transactions made through electronic services may be processed at our option on the same day as the transaction or the next available working day.

-11.4 You can also Schedule a Payment, Transfer or Third Party Transfer.
-In those cases, the request is treated as having been made on the day or days nominated by you for the Payment, Transfer or Third Party Transfer to be made.
-If any such day is a weekend or public holiday, the Payment, Transfer or Third Party Transfer will be treated as having been made on the next business day.
+11.4 You can also Schedule a Payment.
+In those cases, the request is treated as having been made on the day or days nominated by you for the Payment to be made.
+If any such day is a weekend or public holiday, the Payment will be treated as having been made on the next business day.

 Once you have instructed us to make a Scheduled Payment or Transfer, you can amend or delete this instruction in advance of the due date for Payment or Transfer.
-Any such amendment or deletion must be received before the day the Schedule is due, and must be made using your access code.
+Any such amendment or deletion must be received before the day the Schedule is due, and must be made using your Internet Banking Password.

-Otherwise, we will process the Payment, Transfer or Third Party Transfer as originally instructed by you.
+Otherwise, we will process the Payment as originally instructed by you.